Multi-asset solutions team

 Asset class overview

-As of December 31, 2024, from a broad asset-class overview perspective, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance on equities and underweight on fixed income.
+As of March 31, 2025, from a broad asset class overview perspective, Manulife Investment Management’s Multi-Asset Solutions Team has a neutral stance on equities and fixed income.

 Broad equity

-As of December 31, 2024, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance on U.S. equities, underweight stance on non-North American developed market equities and a neutral stance on Canada and emerging market equities.
+As of March 31, 2025, Manulife Investment Management’s Multi-Asset Solutions Team has moved its view on U.S. equities to neutral from overweight.
+The team has changed its stance on non-North American developed-market equities to neutral from underweight.
+It has a neutral stance on Canada and emerging-market equities.

-Source: Multi-Asset Solutions Team, Manulife Investment Management, as of December 31, 2024.
+Source: Multi-Asset Solutions Team, Manulife Investment Management, as of March 31, 2025.
+NA refers to North America.

 Regional/sector-specific equity

-Taking a regional and sector-specific view, as of December 31, 2024, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight view on U.S. small-cap and infrastructure equities.
-It has a neutral stance on equities in U.K., Japan, Mainland China, Hong Kong, non-Japan Asia-Pacific equities, real estate investment trusts and commodities equities.
-The team is underweight on non U.K. European and emerging Latin America equities.
+Taking a regional and sector-specific view, as of March 31, 2025, Manulife Investment Management’s Multi-Asset Solutions Team’s view on U.S. small and mid-cap equities is neutral.
+It has shifted its view on Mainland China, Hong Kong and commodities equities from neutral to overweight.
+The team has a neutral stance on equities in the U.K., Japan, non-Japan Asia-Pacific equities and real estate investment trusts.
+The team remains underweight emerging Latin America equities and overweight infrastructure equities.

 Fixed income

-• Within Asia, we prefer high-yield debt over investment grade due to more attractive valuations with favorable spreads compared with historical averages.
-Default rates are likely to normalize after years of credit stress.
-Non-China high-yield debt presents resilient and solid fundamentals.
+• Within Asia, we prefer high-yield credits over investment-grade credits due to more attractive valuations with favorable high-yield spreads compared against historical averages.
+Default rates are likely to normalize post years of credit stress.
+The recent rally in Chinese equities has been a boost to higher beta China credits.

-Within fixed income, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance to emerging market debt as of December 31, 2024.
-The team is neutral on U.S. investment grade, Canadian investment-grade, Asian investment-grade, Asian high-yield debt, and leveraged loans.
-It is underweight U.S. high-yield debt.
+Within fixed income, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance on emerging-market debt as of March 31, 2025.
+The team is neutral on U.S. investment grade, Canadian investment grade, Asian investment grade, Asian high-yield debt, and leveraged loans.
+It's underweight in U.S. high-yield debt.

 Private markets